imbenrabi/Event-Driven-Architecture/README.md

 ## Prerequisites

 1. **Docker**: Ensure Docker is installed on your machine.
 You can download it from [here](https://www.docker.com/get-started).
-2. **Bun**: Ensure Bun is installed on your machine.
-You can download it from [here](https://bun.sh/install).
-   - you can also use npm/yarn with Node.js but Bun is fun.

 ## Steps to Set Up Kafka locally